-A message sent from a host to a device is known as arequest and a message sent from a device back to the host is known as a response.
-A request always triggers a response and response messages are never sent adhoc, i.e. without a prior request message.
+A message sent from a host to a device is known as a request and a message sent from a device back to the host is known as a response.
+A request always triggers a response and response messages are never sent ad-hoc, i.e. without a prior request message.
 However, a keep-alive message can be sent between a request and a response message.

 The request and response messages have an identical structure.
 A transaction is started with the initialization packet of the request message and ends with the last packet of the response message.
+The client starting a transaction may also abort it.